andyjessop/crux/packages/redux-machine/README.md

 # `@crux/redux-machine`

 `machine` is an asynchronous Finite State Machine for redux.
+It's fully-typed, with action names and params inferred from your reducer definitions.

 ## Installation